massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 - **Ritual:** During this communion, the Champion enters a state of focused devotion, reconnecting with her deity’s will.
 She spends 1 hour in prayer, reciting her oath, meditation, or sacred rite—often conducted in a temple, at an altar, or in a setting tied to her deity’s domains.
 Through this act of reverence, she prepares her spells and reaffirms her divine purpose.

 - **Preparation Environment:** The Champion’s surroundings must be reasonably quiet and free of distractions to concentrate.
 Inclement weather, injury, or failing saving throws during a ritual can prevent preparation.

+- **Chaotic, Evil, Good, and Lawful Spells:** A Champion can't cast spells of an alignment opposed to her own or her deity's (if she has one).
+Spells associated with particular alignments are indicated by the chaos, evil, good, and law descriptors in their spell descriptions.

 - **Partial Preparation and Open Slots:** The Champion can prepare only some spells at a time, requiring at least 15 minutes.
 She may leave spell slots empty and later prepare spells in those slots by performing a short ritual for at least 15 minutes.
 However, she cannot replace or refill slots already used without resting again.